matthewwall/weert/README.md

             enable = true
             # Set to the URL of your instance of the WeeRT Node server.
             weert_host = http://localhost:3000
             # Specify a unique name for your stream.
-If it doesn't exist on the server,
+If it does not exist on the server,
             # it will be allocated
 	        stream_name = MySpecialStream